jaanga/moon/voyager/readme.md

 ### Issue

-From earth, we 'see' the moon as a flat one-sided disk.
+* From earth, we 'see' the moon as a flat one-sided disk.
 Yet we know it is a 3D orb with a surface full of complexity.

 ### Mission

-To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail To show the usually hidden backside of the moon as easily as the front
+* To provide a way of flying over the sphere of the moon in 3D and to see its craters and rills in detail
+* To show the usually hidden backside of the moon as easily as the front

 ### Vision

-To create depictions of the geography of that Moon that they provoke questions as to ow things came to be
+* To create depictions of the geography of that Moon that they provoke questions as to how things came to be

 ## Apps

 ### Moon Voyager Gamer

+* Most basic version - uses Three.js MeshNormalMaterial

 [Moon Voyager Gamer Read Me - Web Page]( http://jaanga.github.io/moon/voyager/gamer/ )
 [Moon Voyager Gamer Read Me - Source Code]( https://github.com/jaanga/moon/tree/gh-pages/voyager/gamer/ )